iamshadmirza/BlogsByShad/blogs/rn-animation-heads/index.md

 ## Step 1: Setup heads with animated value

 Let's start with adding boilerplate.
 We will simply import the stuff we need and create a container to hold the head.
-We will set container's `alignItems` and `justifyContent` to `center` so that head will stay at center when we load the app.
+We will set the container's `alignItems` and `justifyContent` to `center` so that head will stay at the center when we load the app.

 ```js
 import React, { useState, useRef } from 'react';